hinnaweali/text_simplification/README.md

-# text_simplification
-Semantically Identical Lexical Simplification.
+# Semantically Identical Lexical Simplification.

 Our goal is to replace complex words with simpler ones in sentences while retaining their meaning.